 The Faces of 'Wave at Saturn'

-This collage uses as a base image the backlit mosaic that was obtained on that same day, 19 July 2013, by the imaging cameras.
-That version is available here.
+This collage uses as a base image the backlit mosaic that was obtained on that same day, July 19, 2013, by the imaging cameras.
+That version is available at The Day the Earth Smiled.

-Another version of this picture, using Earth as the base image, is available here.
+Another version of this picture, using Earth as the base image, is available at: